 A vulvarplasty can be performed by your urogynecologist to reduce the amount of excess skin in the vulvar area.
 The vulva consists of all the external organs of the vagina.
 When one or more parts of the area are enlarged or distended, this becomes a health issue that cannot be corrected without the help of a surgeon.

 This corrective surgery typically takes between 1 – 2 hours to complete, depending on how much of the vulva needs to be reduced.
 In the hospital, you will have your surgery under a general anesthetic.
 Your surgeon will carefully make incisions to remove the excess skin from the treatment area and reconstruct the shape.
 The incisions will be closed with dissolvable sutures and you will be taken to the recovery room.
 An overnight stay is not usually needed but is based on your surgery.

 Once you are discharged from the hospital, you will need to take it easy and limit physical activity that may lead to swelling or bleeding (engaging in sexual intercourse, exercising, douching, or using tampons).
 After your follow-up appointment (usually in 4 – 6 weeks after the procedure), your doctor will examine your surgical site and determine if you will be able to resume those activities.
 If you have any questions about how to care for your skin after vulvarplasty, you can contact our office at any time.
 We are here to provide you with great care for a healthy recovery.

 Plan Your Procedure

 Seeking Relief & Labial Health

 Learn how vulvarplasty can reclaim your sexual wellness and life without the chronic vaginal pain and irritation from excess skin.
-Seek relief and gain your quality of life with one of our highly skilled doctors at the Caring Center for Women in San Marcos or New Braunfels, TX.
+Seek relief and gain your quality of life with one of our highly skilled doctors at the Caring Center for Women in New Braunfels, TX.
 We will assess your need for surgery in a one-on-one consultation.